SoftwareBrothers/adminjs/docs/index.md

   B --> |has many|C(<a href=./AbstractInstance.html>AbstractInstance</a>)
   B --> |has many|D(<a href=./AbstractProperty.html>AbstractProperty</a>)
 </div>

-Most important part of the system is its data model.
-AdminBro can be integrated with multiple ORMs, that is why it has internal abstraction for handling multiple data models.

 First of all [base class]{@link Admin} is used to convert all supported database connections (mongodb, sql-like, etc) to list of databases which interits from {@link AbstractDatabase}.
 It utilises {@link DatabaseFactory} to construct correct database type.